Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: Discussion of the results

 \subsection{Hadrons \pt-differential and averaged \vv}

-It should be noted that the elliptic flow \vv data considered in present paper~\cite{alic10,alic21,alic22,alic23,cms4,cms5,alic24,alic28,alic1903,alic31,star3} were measured mostly by the two-particle cumulant method and partly by other close methods that give compatible results within the data uncertainties.
-This method assumes a minimum pseudo-rapidity gap $\Delta\eta$ between the two particles, meant to suppress the non-flow correlations, for which we have chosen the largest available value in any dataset used.
+It should be noted that the elliptic flow \vv data considered in present paper~\cite{alic10,alic21,alic22,alic23,cms4,cms5,alic24,alic28,alic1903,alic31,star3} were measured mostly by the two-particle cumulant method and partly by other similar methods that give compatible results within the data uncertainties.
+This method assumes a minimum pseudo-rapidity gap $\Delta\eta$ between the two particles, meant to suppress the non-flow correlations, for which the largest available value in any dataset used was chosen.